opendaylight/netconf/docs/user-guide.rst

 Configuring Device with Device-specific Credentials
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-Call Home Server also allows to configure credentials per device basis, this is done by introducing ``credentials`` container into device-specific configuration.
+Call Home Server also allows the configuration of credentials per device basis.
+This is done by introducing ``credentials`` container into the device-specific configuration.
 Format is same as in global credentials.

 *Configuring Device with Credentials*